YaroSpace/lua-console.nvim/README.md

 #### Setting up

 - It is possible to setup external code executors for other languages.
-Evaluators for `ruby`,`racket` and `python` are working out of the box, support for other languages is coming.
+Evaluators for `ruby`,`racket` and `python` are working out of the box, support for other can be easily added.
-  Meanwhile, you can easily setup your own language.
 - Below is the default configuration, which can be overridden or extended by your custom config, where `default_process_opts` will be replaced by language specific opts, e.g. a possible config for `python` could be: